tradingstrategy-ai/docs/source/programming/visual-studio-code.rst

 `Visual Studio Code <https://code.visualstudio.com/>`__ is free and popular editor from Microsoft for developing :term:`Jupyter Notebooks <Jupyter Notebook>`.

-Using Visul Studio Code is recommended for development on your local laptop, unless you know any other favority Jupyter Notebook editors.
+Using Visual Studio Code is recommended for development on your local laptop, unless you know any other favorite Jupyter Notebook editors.

 Prerequisites
 ~~~~~~~~~~~~~

-Prerequisites for developing trading strategies with Visual Studio Code are
+Prerequisites for developing trading strategies with Visual Studio Code are:

 - Python programming basics

 - Command line usage basics

-- Install Visual Studio Code, git, Python locally
+- Install Visual Studio Code, git, and Python locally

 - :doc:`You have completed quick start tutorial <./code-examples/getting-started>`